jackohughes/ghc-proposals/proposals/0000-local-import.rst

 Costs and Drawbacks
 -------------------
-Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.
+TODO: Development and maintenance costs.

+We expect these changes to be easy to grasp by beginners.
+Moreover, they could greatly improve learnability of Haskell libraries, by expliciting the module each function comes from in examples and tutorials.

+Some library writers might choose to design their library around this extension, making its use virtually unavoidable for downstream users, which could be perceived as a drawback by those unwilling to enable it.

 Alternatives
 ------------